waxs/que/README.md

     hobbies: ['music, development']
 });
 ```
 Your URL will now look something like this `?name="Sander"&age="31"&hobbies="music,development"`.
+Easy does it!

 ## Initiate Que JS
 To use Que we initiate the class as follows, the class will have a default setup but can also be regulated
 with some configurable props.
 For instance preventing duplicate values within an array, masking the query using
-base-64 or disabling parsing.
+base-64 and parsing values.
 ```javascript
 const query = new Que({
     duplicate: false,